This post may contain affiliate links. See my disclosure policy.

 Ingredients needed

-• Almond flour.
-I tested blanched almond flour and almond meal, and I preferred the texture of flour.
-Almond meal is too coarse and makes for crumbly muffins.
+- Almond flour.
+I tested blanched almond flour and almond meal, and I preferred the flour texture.
+The almond meal is too coarse and makes for crumbly muffins.

-• Maple syrup.
+- Maple syrup.
 Adds essential sweetness and moisture.
+You can also use honey or agave nectar.

 How to make healthy carrot muffins

-Step 3- Bake.
-Pour the batter into the muffin tin and bake for 20-22 minutes or until a toothpick comes out mostly clean.
+Step 3- Bake for 20-22 minutes or until a toothpick comes out mostly clean.

 Step 4- Frost.
 Beat the cream cheese, yogurt, and maple syrup until fluffy, then frost the cooled cupcakes.